Qishan (official): Reinstatement and political redemption (1842–1851)

 In 1847, a rebellion took place in Sichuan led by a man named Li Yuanfa.
 The rebellion's motives and ideologies were similar to those of the White Lotus Rebellion.
 Qishan acted decisively, mobilizing forces to besiege and crush the rebellion in Guang'an and surrounding areas.
 The suppression was swift and ruthless, resulting in the execution of the rebel leaders and the dispersal of their followers.
 After his term as Viceroy of Sichuan ended, he was appointed as Viceroy of Shaan-Gan from 1849 to 1851.

+As Viceroy of Shaan-Gan, Qishan was tasked with governing the Shaanxi and Gansu provinces.
+At the time, the Shaan-Gan region had many issues, ranging from ethnic and religious diversity (especially in Gansu) due to the presence of Muslims, Han Chinese, Tibetans, and Mongols coexisting, history of conflict, and economic hardship (due to proneness to famine).
+Qishan was appointed as Viceroy to resolve such issues, as it was a vital land corridor connecting China proper to Central Asia (Xinjiang), making the maintenance of the "Gansu Corridor" important for imperial control.